AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

 * **Azure SQL database**: You must configure a firewall rule for the Azure SQL database server to allow access from your workstation.
 For instructions about creating an Azure SQL database and configuring the firewall, see [Get started using Azure SQL database][sqldatabase-get-started].

   > [!NOTE]
   > By default an Azure SQL database allows connections from Azure services, such as Azure HDInsight.
-If this firewall setting is disabled, you must enabled it from the Azure portal.
+If this firewall setting is disabled, you need to enable it from the Azure portal.
 For instruction about creating an Azure SQL database and configuring firewall rules, see [Create and Configure SQL Database][sqldatabase-create-configue].
   >
   >
 * **SQL Server**: If your HDInsight cluster is on the same virtual network in Azure as SQL Server, you can use the steps in this article to import and export data to a SQL Server database.